code-bugg/housing-price-project/README.md

 # Housing Price Prediction Project

 ## Project Description
 This project aims to predict housing prices based on various features using machine learning algorithms.
 The project leverages a Jupyter Notebook for data analysis and visualization, making testing and development convenient and efficient.
-The dataset used comprises numerous attributes influencing housing prices, such as location, size, number of bedrooms, and more.
+The dataset used comprises numerous attributes influencing housing prices, such as size, number of bedrooms, and more.

 ## Setup Instructions
 1. **Clone the Repository**